 In space, planning is paramount.
-It can mean the difference between a successful mission and a failure.
 It can even mean the difference between life and death.

-Everyday on the International Space Station, astronauts report everything they did back to the mission control center.
-They report the experiments they conducted, the systems they checked, the observations they made.
+Every day at the International Space Station, astronauts report everything they did to the mission control center, including experiments conducted, systems checked, and observations made.

-Then, according to daily progress, the staff at the mission control center replan every remaining day of the mission.
+Then, according to daily progress, mission control center staff replan every remaining day of the mission.
 This process repeats itself until the mission is over to ensure all tasks get completed and every duty gets fulfilled.

-This is agile management at its finest, but you don’t need to be part of NASA to achieve this level of organization.
+This is Agile management at its finest, but you don’t need to be a NASA employee to achieve this level of organization.
 You simply need to use something called artifacts.
 Huh?

-For teams that use a self-organizing approach to projects, as in the scrum methodology, maintaining specific scrum artifacts are essential for:
+For teams that use a self-organizing approach to projects, as in the Scrum methodology, maintaining specific Scrum artifacts is essential for:

 - Estimating progress